vks-init-stage/rheostat/README.md

 # Rheostat

 > A mobile, tablet, desktop, and accessible slider for the web.
-Hello Manmeet
+Hello Manmeet.
+Anmol Testing 1

 ![Rheostat demo](sample.gif)